-Alfonso de la Nuez on ‘Why and How to Democratize UX Research’
+Alfonso de la Nuez on why and how to democratize UX research

-By UserTesting | November 16, 2019
+Posted on November 16, 2019

-Alfonso de la Nuez, UserZoom’s Co-founder and Co-CEO, discusses how we now live in a world of digital experiences and in order for modern companies to survive, they need to democratize UX insights throughout the entire organization.
+Alfonso de la Nuez, UserZoom’s Co-founder and Co-CEO, discusses how we now live in a world of digital experiences and for modern companies to survive, they need to democratize UX insights throughout the entire organization.

-In the following video and transcript of his talk at BetterUX London 2019, Alfonso takes a deep-dive into one of the key recent UX trends – the democratization of UX, highlighting how it’s necessary to empower teams throughout the organization to run their own research and surface UX insights, and how this collaboration between research, design and product can lead to better, more user-centric products.
+In the following video and transcript of his talk at BetterUX London 2019, Alfonso takes a deep-dive into one of the key recent UX trends – the democratization of UX, highlighting how it’s necessary to empower teams throughout the organization to run their own research and surface UX insights, and how this collaboration between research, design, and product can lead to better, more user-centric products.

 Hello, guys, how are you?
 Feels great to be here.
 I wanna, first of all, thank Tom and the whole marketing team for putting this show together, can we get a round of applause for them?
 It was just yesterday that it was only 30 people that were getting together, you know, and now we’re looking at 300 or 400 or however many we have, which is fantastic just to see the growth and the interest and the community, you know, how much it’s grown, that’s fantastic.